 Remove chicken from the pan, slice it in thick strips and return only half of it back to the skillet (we want to keep the other half intact for later).
 Also, make sure that all liquid, if any, is removed after cooking the chicken (it depends on the chicken you use), otherwise the dish will be too watery

 TOMATOES and SPINACH: Add chopped tomatoes to the remaining chicken and cook for 3 minutes on high until tomatoes release their juices.
 Add fresh spinach in 4 consecutive batches until it wilts.

 CHEESY SAUCE: Add half and half (see note if half and half is not availabe) and bring the mixture to boil.
 Reduce to simmer and slowly add grated Parmesan cheese - until the cheese melts and makes the sauce creamy.
 Remove from heat.

 PASTA: In the meantime bring a large pot of water to boil, add pasta and cook it according to instructions.
 Drain the pasta, but do not rinse.

 ADDING BACON: Add pasta and bacon and stir until fully coated in sauce.
 Season with more salt if necessary.

 ADDING REMOVED 1/2 OF CHICKEN: Now it’s time to add the 1/2 of chicken that we removed earlier and slightly mix it in with the rest of the ingredients (I just pushed my chicken slightly into the skillet).
 Cover with a lid until ready to serve to keep warm.
 Serve with additional shredded Parmesan and red pepper flakes, if desired.

 Recipe Source: Juliasalbum

-Heavy cream, or a combination of cream and milk can be used in place of half-n-half.
+If half and half is not available or is not sold in your area, use a combination of heavy cream and whole milk in place of half-n-half.